Overview of myelin and multiple sclerosis

 Myelin is a fatty substance that surrounds and insulates axons (or nerve fibers) much as insulation does an electrical wire.
 It is an electrical conductor composed mostly of lipids, water and proteins.

-Myelin is present in the central nervous system (CNS) and peripheral nervous system (PNS); however only the central nervous system is affected by MS. CNS myelin is produced by special cells called oligodendrocytes.
-PNS myelin is produced by Schwann cells.
-The two types of myelin are chemically different, but they both perform the same function — to promote efficient transmission of a nerve impulse along the axon.
+Myelin is present in the central nervous system and peripheral nervous system.
+However, only the central nervous system is affected by multiple sclerosis.
+Central nervous system myelin is produced by special cells called oligodendrocytes.

 Research efforts underway to stimulate myelin repair

 Scientists have discovered that the body heals some lesions naturally by stimulating oligodendrocytes in the area — or by recruiting young oligodendrocytes from further away — to begin making new myelin at the damaged site.
 However, this natural repair process is slow and incomplete.
-Scientists are investigating several different strategies for stimulating the repair of myelin, including testing existing drugs, finding ways to stimulate oligodendrocytes to produce myelin, and ways to protect oligodendrocytes and myelin from further damage.
+Scientists are investigating several different strategies for stimulating the repair of myelin.
+They are testing existing drugs and finding ways to stimulate oligodendrocytes to produce myelin.
+In addition, they are researching ways to protect oligodendrocytes and myelin from further damage.